Chapter Twenty One

 "We're quite a way from the farm, Daryl and Ruby must have been hiking for hours on end before coming across this place.
-I don't usually engulf myself in this variety of knowledge and whilst I knew there was a prison nearby, I didn't know exactly where it was."
+I don't usually engulf myself in this variety of knowledge and while I knew there was a prison nearby, I didn't know exactly where it was."
 Herschel explained slowly before turning to me.
 "I'd like to know what has become of my daughter?"

 I froze up at the question, not expecting it and taken back at the intensity in the man's gaze.
 How on earth could I tell this man what had happened to Beth?

 "She went down."
 Daryl's voice piped in suddenly.
 I didn't realise the man was standing next to me until now.
 "Jimmy and Patricia too."
 He glanced at me before turning back to Herschel.
 "Saw it before we got away.
-There was nothin' we could have done."
+There was nothin' we could 'ave done."
 A pause.
 "I'm sorry."
 Herschel nodded before turning away and taking a few paces away from the group.
 Maggie swallowed down the tears, staring into the ground.
 Beside her, Glenn reached over and took her hand in his.
 For support.